Clifford algebras, Spin groups and qubit trees: Ternary Trees

 The universal Clifford algebra could be defined using eight generators instead of nine and product of all $\ttg_k$ is identity up to possible multiplier with some power of imaginary unit denoted further as

 Nine generators \Eq{tgen9} demonstrate natural threefold symmetries derived from Pauli matrices.
 The generalization for arbitrary power of three using ternary trees is discussed below.
 For the initial example \Eq{tgen9} it corresponds to four qubits nodes $j=1,\ldots,4$ represented by lower indexes in \Eq{tgen9'} with root is $j=1$ and three child nodes \mbox{$j = 2,3,4$} are associated with three generators each.
+Such construction can be generalized, {\em e.g.}, similar example with tree for {\em thirteen qubits} is provided below (see \Fig{tertree}) with scheme of {\em twenty seven generators} is depicted on \Fig{terDFA}.

 Let us recollect some properties of rooted trees \cite{Kn1,Disc}.
-A node of $n$-ary tree has up to $n$ children (subtrees), the nodes without any child are called {\em terminal} nodes or {\em leafs}.
-In the example above nine generators are associated with three terminal nodes.
+A node of $n$-ary tree has up to $n$ children, the nodes without any child are called {\em terminal} nodes or {\em leafs}.
 The {\em level} $\ell$ is defined here as the number of nodes in the path from the root.
 The maximal level of nodes in a tree is denoted further as $\Lvt$ and, thus, the {\em height} of the tree is $\Lvt-1$.

-Ternary or binary trees with maximal number of nodes for given $\Lvt$ are denoted here for certainty as ``$\CFtr\Lvt$-trees''.
-It could be formally described using definitions from \cite{Disc} as {\em directed rooted complete full ternary (or binary) tree with height $\Lvt-1$}.
-An auxiliary root with index zero can be also attached in some constructions below to the first node producing ``$\oCFtr\Lvt$-trees'' of height $\Lvt$.
+Ternary or binary trees with maximal number of nodes for given $\Lvt$ are denoted here for certainty as `$\CFtr\Lvt$-trees'.
+It could be formally described using definitions from \citeref{Disc} as {\em directed rooted complete full ternary (or binary) tree with height $\Lvt-1$}.
+An auxiliary root with index zero can be also attached in some constructions below to the first node producing trees of height $\Lvt$.
+Such a method is relevant to \Eq{genClpl} and \Eq{genClpp} below.
+It is also used for producing of $\oCFtr{\Lvt}$-tree from $\CFtr\Lvt$-tree in \Sec{altbin}.

 Number of nodes in a {\em ternary} $\CFtr{\Lvt}$-tree is